sergiocampama/BazelRemoteCache/README.md

 * `--storage_path`: Defaults to empty.
 If not specified, an in-memory cache will be used, meaning that the cache will be lost when the server is killed.
 If this option is specified, a file system cache will be used, which is persisted across server restarts.
+* `--verbose`: If specified, the server will log all requests.

 ## Changelog

 * **0.1.0 (2019.01.05):** Initial release.

+## Future work

+* Implement status endpoint.